SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    so most databases choose to use composite search-key.

 # 14.4 B+Tree Extensions

+> In this section, we discuss several extensions and variations of B+Tree index
+> structure.

+## 14.4.1 B+Tree File Organization

+1. B+Tree File Organization

+   In a B+Tree index, we store pointers in the leaf nodes, but we can also store records in them.
+Storing records in a B+Tree within a file is called B+Tree file organization.

+   > SQLite stores its records in a B+Tree file organization.

+2.

 # 14.5 Hash Indices
 # 14.6 Multiple-key Access
 # 14.7 Creation of Indices